Slepton pair production at next-to-leading power: Slepton pair production cross-section at next-to-leading power

 \subsection{Matching to fixed-order calculation}

 Care is required in adding these resummed results to the fixed-order results, as there is some overlap.
+The goal of the matching procedure is to construct a single prediction that \begin{enumerate} \item is exactly fixed-order accurate up to the order we claim, \item is improved near threshold by adding the all-order towers of threshold-enhanced logarithms, and \item avoids double counting between the fixed-order and resummed contributions. \end{enumerate}

 As discussed in Section~\ref{sec:fixed_threshold}, the NLO results contain threshold logarithms at $\order{\alpha_s}$, while the resummed results contain these to all orders.
 To avoid including these terms twice, we subtract from the resummed expressions their Taylor expansion up to $\order{\alpha_s}$.
 Explicitly, the complete partonic coefficient function is

 where an inverse Mellin transform is performed on the resummed contributions to move them from Mellin space to the $z$-dependence of the fixed order result.
 The ``expanded'' partonic functions that are subtracted off are given by